MartinThoma/MartinThoma.github.io/content/2012-10-10-java-generics.md

 tags: Java, Generics
 featured_image: 2012/07/java-thumb.png
 ---
 Some months ago, I had to improve some Java code for university.
 They gave us a model of a windows like file system and we had to make the code "cleaner".
-I think I've overdone the application of generics, but it's a nice example for generics ;-)
+I think I've overdone the application of generics, but it's a nice example for generics 😉

 You can download the <a href="../images/2012/10/Filesystem.zip">complete Eclipse project</a>.

-<h2>Computer.java</h2>
+## Computer.java

 ```java
 package edu.kit.filesystem;